-Though COVID-19 cases are stabilizing, health officials say 'full dip' remains to be seen - Salisbury Post
+With 427 active cases, health official says COVID-19's threat in Rowan remains steady - Salisbury Post

-Though COVID-19 cases are stabilizing, health officials say ‘full dip’ remains to be seen
+With 427 active cases, health official says COVID-19’s threat in Rowan remains steady

-By Natalie Anderson
+By Natalie Anderson and Josh Bergeron

 news@salisburypost.com

-SALISBURY — Though the COVID-19 outbreak seems to be stabilizing in Rowan County, county health officials still aren’t positive the county has taken a full dip.
+Rowan County saw its peak in average daily increases in early September, when the 14-day average was 30.
+For months, though, the average number of daily cases has hovered within 10 of the peak.

-Single-day increases in COVID-19 cases have stabilized since their peak in early September, but cases continue to surge in local congregate care facilities.
-Additionally, 12% of reported cases are currently positive in Rowan County.
+“We have had some highs, but on average things have just been steady,” said Meredith Littell, the Rowan County Health Department’s nursing director.
+“I don’t know that we’ve seen a dip (in cases).”

 Of the 3,602 total cases reported since March, 427 are currently active in the community.
 Additionally, 70 deaths and more than 300 cases reported are among local congregate care facilities.
-The latest state data show Piedmont Correctional Institute, one of nine current outbreaks in the county, 95 inmates have tested positive.
+The latest state data show that at Piedmont Correctional Institute, one of nine current outbreaks in the county, 95 inmates have tested positive.
 However, only 43 of those cases are considered active.

-State data show outbreaks continue to surge at Trinity Oaks Health and Rehab, which has 93 cases; Liberty Commons, which has 55 cases; Autumn Care, which has 53 cases; and Accordius Health, which has 45 cases.
+State data show outbreaks continue to grow at Trinity Oaks Health and Rehab, which has 93 cases; Liberty Commons, which has 55 cases; Autumn Care, which has 53 cases; and Accordius Health, which has 45 cases.
 Other outbreaks include fewer than 10 cases at Big Elm Rehabilitation and Living Center, Compass Health, Elmcroft and the Citadel.

-Meredith Littell, the county’s nursing director, said she believes nursing homes are doing all they can to mitigate outbreaks.
+Littell said she believes nursing homes are doing all they can to mitigate outbreaks and the people in nursing homes are generally at higher risks for a severe case of coronavirus.

 And while she’s confident in the county’s response now and in the future, as fall events and flu season approaches, she urges residents to continue practicing proper hand-washing, wearing a mask and socially distancing from others.
-Littell said families considering trunk-or-treating or traditional trick-or-treating should weigh the pros and cons and evaluate all risks with possible exposure.
+Littell said families considering trunk-or-treat or traditional trick-or-treat events should weigh the pros and cons and evaluate all risks with possible exposure.

-And as far as organizing these events, Littell said it’s important to read and understand how to best plan for social distancing.
+As far as organizing these events, Littell said it’s important for organizers to read and understand how to best plan for social distancing.

 She added that testing in Rowan County has been accessible and that “things are going well” with the turnout at local testing sites.
 The county reports a total of 43,641 tests conducted since March, with most cases returning within two to three days.
 Some, however, can return in 24 hours.

 Health officials urge North Carolinians to receive their flu shot.
 Littell is optimistic that extra hand-washing could result in fewer flu cases reported.
-On Thursday, state health officials will begin tracking the flu on the state health department website.
+This week, state health officials will begin tracking the flu on the state health department website.

 The average age of cases in Rowan County continues to hover below 44 years old, with most positive cases among young adults aged 18-35.